afredston/marine_heatwaves_trawl/README.md

-# Signature of marine heatwaves in trawl surveys
+# Marine heatwave effects on temperate fish biomass

-## A project of the FISHGLOB working group
+### A project of the FISHGLOB working group that harmonized trawl surveys from around the world

 ## What's in this repository, and in what order should things be run?